Wednesday, April 8, 2020

 Kira - a Russian Grand Duchess – knew what was expected of her - and what to do.
 She kept her fears in check as she dealt with her son’s illness and the immediate possibility of her husband’s arrest.
 “But she lived up to the occasion – every inch a mother, a wife, a princess.”

-Louis Ferdinand made arrangements for his wife and children to move to Golzaw, Neumark, another family estate.
+Louis Ferdinand arranged for his wife and children to move to Golzaw, Neumark, another family estate.
 Michael’s health began to improve as the convulsions ceased.
 The little boy was out of danger, and the family could leave.
 Kira’s doctor advised that they travel soon, as the baby was due in less than four weeks.
 The trains were still moving westward, and Louis Ferdinand, with the assistance of several friends, was able to make travel arrangements.
 Their departure was nearly ruined when the Gestapo arrived to question the prince about his involvement in the July 20 plot.
-But after a seven-hour session at Cadinen, the officers left, satisfied that they had no further information of the prince’s involvement in the plot.
+But after a seven-hour session at Cadinen, the officers left, satisfied that they had no further information about the prince’s involvement in the plot.

 On January 24, Prince Hubertus, his wife, Madeleine, and their infant daughter, Anastasia, arrived at Golzow.
 Kira was told about Crown Princess Cecilie’s plan to bring her and the children back to Potsdam.
 Kira decided it would be best not to tell the children until the time to leave.
 The truck arrived the next day, as did a letter from Louis Ferdinand and news of the evacuation from Cadinen.

 Kira and the children reached Cecilienhof on the 27th.
 Crown Princess Cecilie was happy to have her family under her roof again.
 That evening, a delighted Kira received news of Lulu, who was making his way to Potsdam.
 He arrived at the palace, “tired out, grimy, without luggage, but well,” on the morning of the 29th.
-Knowing that it was impossible to stay in Potsdam as the Soviet troops were expected soon, Kira made the decision, even before Louis Ferdinand’s arrival, to move further westward to Bad Kissingen.
+Knowing that it was impossible to stay in Potsdam as the Soviet troops were expected soon, Kira decided, even before Louis Ferdinand’s arrival, to move further westward to Bad Kissingen.

 Now, at least, the family could leave together, which they did later that day although the journey was a “nightmare.”
 Once they arrived in Kissingen, they settled into two rooms, which would be their home for the next year.